stephensanwo/kestra/articles/getting-started.md

 ## What is Kestra?

 Kestra is an open-source orchestration & scheduler platform that makes it easy to build, schedule, run, and monitor complex pipelines.
 Kestra focuses on simplicity and scalability, so that anyone i.e; Data Engineers, Software Developers, Business Analysts, etc, can quickly and easily automate their workflows, create a schedule to run the workflows, and extend the workflows to cover more complex use cases as the business requirement changes.
-[This article](https://kestra.io/blogs/2022-02-01-kestra-opensource.html) discusses in detail, the motivation behind Kestra in.
+[This article](https://kestra.io/blogs/2022-02-01-kestra-opensource.html) discusses in detail, the motivation behind Kestra.

 ## Pre Requisites